-Samsung's budget line of curved gaming monitors have served gamers well since they launched, and with a 4.5 of 5 rating from more than 1000 reviews on Google, it's hard to go wrong with the 24-inch CRG50 at its price.
+Samsung's budget line of curved gaming monitors has served gamers well since it launched, and with a 4.5 out of 5 rating from more than 1,000 reviews on Google, it's hard to go wrong with the 24-inch CRG50 at its price.
 The monitor is also Finder's best overall budget gaming monitor.

 Samsung went for an 8-bit VA panel for its 24-inch curved gaming monitor, which with its improved colour and viewing angles over TN display tech is a welcomed touch.
 That 8-bit colour depth might make the monitor a little less than ideal for colour-sensitive work such as video or photo editing, but will be more than fine for gaming.

 The panel's 1920x1080 resolution isn't super impressive, but it's enough to provide PC and console gamers alike with an enjoyable gaming experience.
 With AMD's FreeSync technology built-in, the CRG50 kicks screen tearing to the kerb.
 You need not worry about those pesky artifacts interrupting your play when the variable refresh rate feature is enabled.

 The CRG50 features a relatively standard curvature of 1800R, a middle ground between having a completely flat display and an extreme 1000R curve, like that found on Samsung's higher-end Odyssey gaming monitors.
 Realistically, the display's shape doesn't make it a better or worse performer.
 Whether it's a desired addition or a hindrance is a matter of personal preference.

 At a retail price of $309, the CRG50 is relatively affordable, especially compared to many gaming monitors currently on the market.
 What's even better is that you can find the curved monitor going for up to $50 off at plenty of retailers.